monimoyd/panoptic_image_segmentation_with_detr/part1/README.md

 p is generally used as 2048 which is very high.

-Output from backbone network is again passed through 1x1 convolution layer to further reduce the number of channels to d so that final encoded image feature dimension are d x H/32 x W/32
+Output from backbone network is again passed through 1x1 convolution layer to further reduce the number of channels to d so that final encoded image feature dimension are d x H/32 x W/32, d is typically 256

 ## WHAT DO WE DO HERE?

 The features extracted from the image of dimension are flattened to d x (H/32 x W/32) and  it is supplemented with a positional embedding before passing it into a transformer encoder.
-The transformer decoder takes fixed number of learned positional embeddings, which we call object queries, and additionally attends to the encoder output and calculates attention score for each object embedding.
+The transformer decoder takes fixed number of learned embeddings, which we call object queries, and additionally attends to the encoder output and calculates attention score for each object embedding.

-As each object query has dimension d and there are N object queries, total dimension of box embedding is dxN
+As each object query has dimension d and there are N object queries, total dimension of object query embedding is dxN

 As there are N object queries and M head attention, the output attention score is of dimension:
 N x M x H/32 x W/32